ProteinsWebTeam/embl-llm-metrics/README.md

 #### Tasks
 Folder containing `.yml` and `.py` configuration files.
 Read more about this: [New Task Guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/docs/new_task_guide.md), [Task Guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/docs/task_guide.md).
-This folder needs to be referenced every time the lm_eval command is executed with the `--include-path` param.
-It's the folder where lm_evaluation_harness will look into for valid tasks.
+This folder needs to be referenced every time the `lm_eval` command is executed with the `--include-path` param.
+It's the folder where the framework will look into for valid tasks.

 #### Scripts
 - compare.sh